Which refund route applies to you, and what is the deadline?

 Statutory anchor.
 FA 2003 Schedule 6ZA (inserted by Finance (No. 2) Act 2017) grants first-time buyer relief: 0% SDLT on the first £300,000 and 5% on the portion from £300,001 to £500,000, with the relief unavailable where the relevant consideration exceeds £500,000.

 Eligibility.
-The purchaser must be a first-time buyer (has never previously had any major interest in any dwelling in the UK or anywhere in the world), must intend to occupy the property as their only or main residence, and the relevant consideration must not exceed £500,000.
-The relief operates by election; without a claim the standard residential rates apply.
-A retrospective claim is made by return amendment within 12 months or by overpayment-relief claim within four years.
+You must be a first-time buyer (never previously held any major interest in any dwelling in the UK or anywhere in the world), you must intend to occupy the property as your only or main residence, and the relevant consideration must not exceed £500,000.
+The relief operates by election, so without a claim the standard residential rates apply.
+You make a retrospective claim by return amendment within 12 months, or by overpayment-relief claim within four years.

-Expected success rate.
-High where the buyer is clearly a first-time buyer at the effective date and the consideration is within the £500,000 ceiling.
-Moderate where the never-previously-had-an-interest test is contested (typically because of an overlooked overseas dwelling, an inherited interest, or a beneficial interest under a trust).
-Common reasons retrospective FTB claims fail are: the purchaser had a previous interest that was overlooked at original filing; the relevant consideration exceeded the £500,000 ceiling; the buyer never intended to occupy as a main residence.
+Your odds.
+High where you were clearly a first-time buyer at the effective date and the consideration sat within the £500,000 ceiling.
+Moderate where the never-previously-had-an-interest test is contested, typically because of an overlooked overseas dwelling, an inherited interest, or a beneficial interest under a trust.
+The usual reasons a retrospective claim fails: you held a previous interest that was missed at original filing, the consideration exceeded the £500,000 ceiling, or you never actually intended to occupy as a main residence.

 Family 4: MDR transitional retrospective claim (Schedule 6B, pre-1-June-2024 effective dates)